• Skip to primary navigation

 Low interest – At the second stage your customer may have low interest in your product.
 So to move the customer to the next stage of the buying process you must get significant information about:

-- The customer
+• The customer

-- His or her situation
+• His or her situation

-- The needs and problems that the customer is trying to address
+• The needs and problems that the customer is trying to address

-Exploring needs | – View a need as a gap between where the customer perceives where he or she is now and where he or she wants to be- Explore and discuss consequences or negative implications of not closing the gap – Explore and discuss value or benefit of closing the gap |
+Exploring needs– View a need as a gap between where the customer perceives where he or she is now and where he or she wants to be- Explore and discuss consequences or negative implications of not closing the gap

-Exploring options | – View options as choices that the customer should consider to close the gap- Explore and develop options that meet the clients needs |
+Exploring options– View options as choices that the customer should consider to close the gap- Explore and develop options that meet the clients needs

 By using data gathered about the customers transaction and buying interests.